-- Do not stop taking Sodium Valproate Oral Solution or your birth control (contraception) until you have discussed this with your specialist.
-Your specialist will advise you further. pharmacist before taking Sodium Valproate Oral Solution.
-Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development (behaviour and learning disorders), which can be seriously debilitating and/or permanent.
-Your GP will refer you to a specialist Taking Sodium Valproate Oral Solution may make you put on weight.
-Talk to your GP, specialist or pharmacist about how this will affect you. experienced in the management of epilepsy, so that other treatment options are evaluated early on.
-Your specialist can put several actions in place so that your Your GP and/or specialist may request blood tests and liver function tests before and pregnancy goes as smoothly as possible and any risks to you and your unborn child are during your treatment with this medicine.
-Sodium Valproate Oral Solution can change - reduced as much as possible.
+- You must discuss appropriate and effective methods of birth control (contraception) with your GP or specialist.
+They will give you information on preventing pregnancy and may refer you to a specialist for advice on birth - control (contraception).
+You must get regular (at least annual) appointments with a specialist experienced in the management of epilepsy.
+During this visit your specialist will reassess whether you should continue receiving treatment with valproate or whether another medicine should be prescribed.
+They will - make sure you are well aware and have understood all the risks and advice related to the use of valproate during pregnancy.
+Tell your GP or specialist if you want to have a baby.
+Tell your specialist, or GP to be urgently referred to your specialist, immediately if you are pregnant or think you might be pregnant. - If you are planning to have a baby, first schedule an appointment with your GP.
+Your GP will urgently refer you to your specialist.
+Do not stop taking Sodium Valproate Oral Solution or your birth control defects and problems with development (behaviour and learning disorders), which can be seriously debilitating and/or permanent.
+Your GP will refer you to a specialist experienced in the management of epilepsy, so that other treatment options are evaluated early on.
+Your specialist can put several actions in place so that your pregnancy goes as smoothly as possible and any risks to you and your unborn child are reduced as much as possible.
 You must not use Sodium Valproate Oral Solution if you are pregnant, unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks.
-Your specialist may decide to change the dose of Sodium Valproate Oral Solution, switch you to another medicine and stop $treatment\ with\ Sodium\ Valproate\ Oral\ Solution\ a\ long\ time\ before\ you\ become\ pregnant$ - this is to make sure your illness is stable.
+Your specialist may decide to change the dose of Sodium Valproate Oral Solution, switch you to another medicine and stop treatment with Sodium Valproate Oral Solution a long time before you become pregnant - this is to make sure your illness is stable.
 Ask your specialist about taking folic acid when planning to have a baby.
 Folic acid can lower the general risk of spina bifida and early miscarriage that exists with all pregnancies.
 However, it is unlikely that it will reduce the risk of birth defects associated with valproate use.
-Key messages: Do not stop taking Sodium Valproate Oral Solution unless your specialist tells you to.
+Key messages: